Anchor Points

 .

-Start by deciding how the anchor will be used.
-Common applications include:
+Start by deciding how the anchor will be used - what would be your anchor points' purpose?
+Common applications and anchor point purposes include:

 • Fall Arrest (15kN rated)